 Teenagers and adolescents go through ever-evolving shifts in their attitudes, interests, and personality.
 It can be hard for parents to tell what could be a sign of mental illness, like depression, or what is just a symptom of youth.
 However, the symptoms of depression can have a drastic impact on your teen’s life.
 Depression can also lead many teens to begin to abuse substances.
 Fortunately, there is treatment available.
-The depression treatment program at Stonewater Adolescent Recovery Center, we’re committed to helping teens overcome their challenges.
-With the help of our dual diagnosis treatment program, we treat depression and addiction simultaneously.
+Boys’ mental health treatment at Stonewater Adolescent Recovery Center, we’re committed to helping teens overcome their challenges.
+With the help of our boy’s mental health treatment and dual diagnosis treatment program, we treat depression and addiction simultaneously.
 For more information about the mental health and substance abuse treatment options available, please contact Stonewater Adolescent Recovery Center today at 662.373.2828.

 Change of Interests, Hobbies, Passions, and Friends

 Many child psychologists consider this to be the first warning sign of depression in adolescents and teens.
 Children are typically enthusiastic and deeply attached to their personal interests as they continue their journey of individuation and becoming their own person.
 It’s normal for children to make changes in their interests, hobbies, passions, and even their close friends.
 Changes, however, lead to new interests and hobbies, as well as new friends.
 When a shift in focus results in non-action, it should be noted with concern by parents.
 Completely abandoning life’s passions could be a sign a child is losing motivation, lack of passion, or willingness to participate in their life.
 These are all signs of depression.